vivek-vilvaraj/libcxlmi_old/README.md

    }
    ```

-(Tunneling commands to the LD Pool CCI in a MHD is currently unsupported - this
+A third level tunneling commands to the LD Pool CCI in a Multi-Headed Device
-requires a third level of tunneling.)
+(MHD) is unsupported.

 Simple payloads can use stack-allocated input variables, while more complex
 responses require the user to already provide the output payload buffer.